rkuma183/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

    docker images say it's 1.33GB.

+   Alternately, for use in CI environments:

+   <pre><strong>
+   docker pull owasp/zap2docker-bare
+   </strong></pre>

+   docker images say it's 525 MB, which is a third of the stable edition.

-   The image was created based on code at: https://github.com/zaproxy/zaproxy/tree/develop/build/docker
+   The images above were created based on code at: https://github.com/zaproxy/zaproxy/tree/develop/build/docker

-   The project leader is Simon Bennetts (@psilnon).
+   ZAP's project leader is Simon Bennetts (@psilnon).
    His lecture on 2 Jun 2015 [59:59]:
    https://www.youtube.com/watch?v=_MmDWenz-6U

+0. Start ZAP in with xvfb (X virtual frame buffer) which allows add-ons that use Selenium (like the Ajax Spider and DOM XSS scanner) to run in a headless environment.
+Firefox is also installed so can be used with these add-ons.

-0. Start ZAP in headless mode with following command:
+   Alternately: Start ZAP in headless mode with following command:

    <pre><strong>
-   docker run -u zap -p 8080:8080 -i owasp/zap2docker-stable zap.sh -daemon -host 0.0.0.0 -port 8080
+   docker run -u zap -p 8080:8080 -i owasp/zap2docker-bare zap.sh -daemon -host 127.0.0.1 -port 8080
    </strong></pre>

 Blogs about this: